lee212/simpleazure/docs/azure_quickstart_templates.rst

 These three parameters need to be set before deploying the template and we will find out how to set parameters using Simple Azure later in this page.

-This information is from ``azuredeploy.parameters.json`` and returns Pandas Series
+This information is from ``azuredeploy.parameters.json`` and returned by Pandas Series

 ::

         [template object].parameters()          # pandas Series